 Dynamic mics are long-lasting and adaptable.
 For example, they are less likely to overload.
 Moreover, they do not distort the sound as condenser microphones when recording high-sound-pressure-level (SPL) sources like drums, guitar amps, horns, and vocalists.
 Dynamic mics are ideally used as portable vocal mics for live performances because their capsules are typically not as delicate as those found in condenser microphones.

-They also have poorer sensitivity than condenser microphones, which means that for them to function, they require higher sound pressure levels (SPL), which translates to louder sources.
+They also have poorer sensitivity than condenser microphones, which means that for them to function, they require higher SPLs, which translates to louder sources.

 Are Dynamic Mics Good for Recording Vocals?

 The quick answer is yes, and the reasons they are the best for recording vocals are as follows.

 Condenser microphones have high sensitivity and are extremely strong.
 They can capture every nuance of sound in crystal-clear clarity.
 Because of differences in design and materials, most dynamic microphones cannot achieve the same level of clarity as the best condenser microphones.

 Although condenser microphones may be ideal in some situations, this does not mean that they are always the best option.
 Furthermore, a condenser microphone’s ability to pick up everything can be a problem for singers who want their vocals to sound clear and distinct.

 As a result, dynamic microphones are likely to be less sensitive.
 So, for example, if you’re recording in a noisy environment, you’ll always have to cope with the noise.
 In addition, unlike condenser microphones, they do not require phantom power to be used.
 As we see, it’s not uncommon for computer fans, hard drives, and lawnmowers to malfunction and interfere with your recordings.
 A dynamic microphone instead of condensers allows you to record the vocals without dealing with the additional noise.